Jabberwockey/homepage-almanach/content/en/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Aldradacher Skriptorium
+- name: Scriptorium of Aldradach
   url: "http://www.aldradacher-skriptorium.de"

 # Short bio (displayed in user profile at end of posts)
-bio: Author of the Aldradach Almanac and director of the Aldradacher Skriptoriums.
+bio: Author of the Aldradach Almanac and director of the Scriptorium of Aldradach.

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.